jango89/hibernate-minimal-logger/README.md

 This will then run comparisons on those collected samples based on each thread id.

-However of-course once the metric is reported to prometheus via MetricPublisher, the collected data is cleared and again recorded.
+However, once the metric is reported to prometheus via MetricPublisher, the collected data is cleared and starts collecting samples again.

 ###### In Hibernate